tangledhelix/dp_pp_utils/README.md

 pip install -r requirements.txt
 ```

-And create a `github.json` file with your Github username and password.
+And create a `auth-config.json` file with your Github username and password and
-You can use `github.json.sample` as a guide for the format, but it's a
+your Trello API data.
+Use `auth-config.json.sample` as a guide for the format;
-straightforward JSON file.
+it's a straightforward JSON file.